nicolas-giannantonio/DashComputer/README.md

 - A table with the versions of all the languages that are on your computer.

-- A table with all the versions of the main software on your computer
+- A table with all the versions of the main software on your computer.

+the software is developed for macOS, but also compatible for window/linux.

+It is still in the development phase, many changes are coming ->